owencz1998/Deezsounds/README.md

 - If queue is cleared and player bar is dismissed, it will not be brought back up if the user clicks back on the formerly playing track.
 - Lyrics are re-fetched from api each time the player is brought back.
 This is because the API does not include informations regarding the lyrics in the track model.
 - Player bar does not always update its color on track tile tap or various other scenarios.
 - App becomes laggy when queue is opened.
-Unable to diagnose yet...
+This is because of the image loading and caching process.

 ### :building_construction: Upcoming features
 - Caching information to avoid reloading every time (eg. favorites screen)